frankwang95/frankwang95.github.io/_posts/2023-09-30-september-snippits.md

 - When the heart - Michael Leunig
 - Suicide's note - Langston Hughes
 - Friendship for a season - Ruth Irwin
-- Every word on a beer bottle reorded - Demetri Martin
+- Every word on a beer bottle reordered - Demetri Martin

 # To Read